 Blended Live Delivery (on-line live and face-to face)

 - Children’s reactions to trauma

 - Theoretical underpinnings - attachment theory, polyvagal theory, child development theory etc.

-- The directiveness continuum
+- The directiveness continuum of interventions

 - Personal exercises

 - Post Traumatic Stress Disorder